Check out my rankings within each division by clicking on the links below. If there is a lineal champion in the weight class he is ranked No. 1.

 Next: TBA vs. Mares

 Northern Ireland's Frampton was the consensus 2016 fighter of the year after unifying junior featherweight world titles against British rival Scott Quigg and then moving up in weight to outpoint Leo Santa Cruz in a fantastic fight as he claimed a featherweight title to become the first fighter from his country to win titles in two weight classes.
 Frampton and Santa Cruz met again in the much-anticipated rematch on Jan.
 28 and produced another outstanding fight, but this time Santa Cruz got the nod by majority decision.
 Frampton's return on July 29 in a Belfast homecoming fight against Mexico's Andres Gutierrez was canceled the day before when Gutierrez slipped in the shower, suffered cuts and two chipped teeth and the fight was canceled.
-Not long after, Frampton cut ties with longtime manager Barry McGuigan and Cyclone Promotions and signed with Frank Warren, for whom he will have his first fight in Belfast against Mexico's Horacio Garcia (33-3-1).
+Not long after, Frampton cut ties with longtime manager Barry McGuigan and Cyclone Promotions and signed with Frank Warren.
+He had his first fight of the new deal on Nov.
+18 in his hometown of Belfast and had a tougher-than-expected time in a decision win over Mexico's Horacio Garcia.

 3. Abner Mares (31-2-1)